freeCodeCamp/freeCodeCamp/guide/english/vim/search-and-replace/index.md

 - `:%s/foo/bar/g`	Change each 'foo' to 'bar' in all the lines.
 - `:13s/foo/bar/g` Change each 'foo' to 'bar' in line 13.
 - `:%s/foo/bar/cgi` Change every 'foo' to 'bar' in all lines.

+You can also search and replace in visual mode.